deco3500-2017/team-apollo/README.md

 #### 3\.
 Design

-Content for this section will be written here.
+During this phase, we will be creating wireframes that will helps us to arrange the element to accomplish a particular purpose.
+In addition, this wireframe will also be used for user testing.

 ##### Wireframes

-Content for this section will be written here.
+The wireframes will be focused on the functionality, behavior, and priority of content.
+In other words, it focuses on what the screen does not how it looks.

 ##### Low Fidelity User Testing